s427/MARL/readme.md

 (*) see "Limitations" below.

-__Direct support for archive files__: no need to unpack your archive.
+__Direct support for archive files__

+No need to unpack your archive.
 Just drag'n'drop your file in the MARL window, and MARL will unpack it for you.
 This takes place in your browser's memory: no files are written on your disks.
 It's also strictly read-only: your archive file is not altered in any way.

+__Strictly in-browser only__

-__Strictly in-browser only__: everything takes place in the browser, with no communication with any server (once the page has been loaded).
+Everything takes place in the browser, with no communication with any server (once the page has been loaded).
 Your archive data is _not_ sent to any server.
 No analytics are included either.

+__Filters__

-__Filters__: many filters allow you to quickly find a subset of posts in your archive:
+Many filters allow you to quickly find a subset of posts in your archive:
 - search full text, or exclusively in hashtags, mentions, content warnings or external links
 - filter posts depending on their language or visibility (public, unlisted etc)
 - filter posts depending on whether they contain images, videos or sounds
 - and more.

+__Media viewer__

-__Media viewer__: posts attachments (images, videos or sounds) can be viewed or played in MARL.
+Posts attachments (images, videos or sounds) can be viewed or played in MARL.
 However there may be some limitations depending on the size of the attachment, as well as your browser and/or device.

+__Accessibility__

-__Accessibility__: MARL should be fully accessible to keyboard users.
+MARL should be fully accessible to keyboard users.
 It also has been optimized for Forced Colors (aka "High Contrast" mode).
 Last but not least, it should be accessible to screen readers.
 Accessibility is a vast and complex topic, and there's probably room for improvement.
 Feel free to let me know if you have feedback or suggestion!

+__Responsive__

-__Responsive__: MARL should work on pretty much any screen size, as low as 300 pixels wide (and possibly less).
+MARL should work on pretty much any screen size, as low as 300 pixels wide (and possibly less).

 ## Limitations

-Everything is based on the data contained in the Mastodon archive.
+Everything is based on the data contained in the Mastodon archive file.
 As far as I can tell, the archive does __not__ include:

 - a list of the accounts you follow or are followed by
 - a list of your blocked or muted accounts